 This knock-your-socks-off Apple Cider Sangria recipe is for the lazy but festive readers.
 The readers who know they have to throw a party, but dread the prep work.
 The readers with discerning taste buds, but an even better Netflix queue that’s calling their name.
 Is that you?
 This is your cocktail!

-Fresh apple cider, apple brandy, triple sec, dry white wine, a hint of cinnamon, and diced seasonal fruit come together to form the perfectly balanced, sweet and tart cocktail your Thanksgiving dreams are made of.
+Fresh apple cider, apple brandy, triple sec, dry white wine, a hint of cinnamon, and diced seasonal fruit come together to form the perfectly balanced, sweet and tart cocktail your cozy falls dreams are made of.
 Simply combine, chill overnight, and serve.
 No messing with cocktail shakers.
-No last-minute garnishes (okay, maybe a cinnamon rim and cinnastick make it fancy, but you don’t need those).
+No last-minute garnishes (okay, maybe a cinnamon-sugar rim and cinnastick make it fancy, but you don’t need those).
 Just an easy, fresh, and fabulous fall cocktail with just 10 minutes of investment.